History of the Social Democratic Party of Germany: Gerhard Schröder and the consequences (1998–2005)

 Kohl lost his last re-election bid in 1998 to his SPD challenger Gerhard Schröder, as the SPD formed a red-green coalition with The Greens to take control of the German federal government for the first time in 16 years.

-Led by Gerhard Schröder on a moderate platform emphasizing the need to reduce unemployment, the SPD emerged as the strongest party in the September 1998 elections with 40.9% of the votes cast.
+Running on a platform emphasizing the need to reduce unemployment, the SPD emerged as the strongest party in the September 1998 elections with 40.9% of the votes cast.
 Crucial for this success was the SPD's strong base in big cities and Bundesländer with traditional industries.
 Forming a coalition government with the Green Party, the SPD thus returned to power for the first time since 1982.
+In so doing, it formed the first left-wing government in the Federal Republic.

 Oskar Lafontaine, elected SPD chairman in November 1996 had in the run-up to the election forgone a bid for the SPD nomination for the chancellor candidacy, after Gerhard Schröder won a sweeping re-election victory as prime minister of his state of Lower Saxony and was widely believed to be the best chance for Social Democrats to regain the Chancellorship after 16 years in opposition.
 From the beginning of this teaming up between Party chair Lafontaine and chancellor candidate Schröder during the election campaign 1998, rumors in the media about their internal rivalry persisted, albeit always being disputed by the two.
 After the election victory Lafontaine joined the government as finance minister.
 The rivalry between the two party leaders escalated in March 1999 leading to the overnight resignation of Lafontaine from all his party and government positions.
 After staying initially mum about the reasons for his resignation, Lafontaine later cited strong disagreement with the alleged neoliberal and anti-social course Schröder had taken the government on.
 Schröder himself has never commented on the row with Lafontaine.
 It is known however, that they haven't spoken to each other ever since.
 Schröder succeeded Lafontaine as party chairman.

 A number of progressive measures were introduced by the Schröder Administration during its first term in office.
 The parental leave scheme was improved, with full-time working parents legally entitled to reduce their working hours from 2001 onwards, while the child allowance was considerably increased, from €112 per month in 1998 to €154 in 2002.
 Housing allowances were also increased, while a number of decisions by the Kohl Government concerning social policy and the labour market were overturned, as characterised by the reversal of retrenchments in health policy and pension policy.